nassernajibi/FLOOD-XML/README.md

 - FLOOD-XML provides **event-level** loss estimates, not building-level or grid-level losses.
 - Input archives include uncertainties; predictions inherit these limitations.
 - ML outputs are statistical estimates, not authoritative valuations.
-- Not intended for operational forecasting or insurance applications.
+- Not intended for real-time operational forecasting or applications.
 - Users must update file paths inside scripts when running workflows.

 ---